Coder-AR/Ashwin_BlueStampPortfolio/index.md

 # Chess Clock
 For my project, I built a fully functional chess clock.
-You can set the time using the rotary encoder.
-Rotate it clockwise to add 30 seconds, rotate it counterclockwise to subtract 30 seconds.
-Press down on the rotary encoder once to set the time.
-Then, you can use the buttons at the top to start and stop the timer, just like a real chess clock.
-One of my biggest challenges during the project was working with the code.
-I kept trying to do everything at once, which made it difficult to identify the problem, as I would receive multiple errors.
-But this leads to my biggest takeaway, which is that working in chunks makes it way easier to manage issues.
-Using this, I was able to find out exactly what went wrong, and I was able to finish the code quickly.
+The timer can be set using a rotary encoder—turning it clockwise adds 30 seconds, and turning it counterclockwise subtracts 30 seconds.
+The time can be set by pressing down on the encoder.
+Once set, the buttons on top function like a real chess clock, allowing each player to start and stop their timer.

+One of the biggest challenges I faced was working with the code.
+Initially, I tried to do everything at once, which led to multiple errors and made debugging difficult.
+My key takeaway from this experience was the importance of working in smaller, manageable chunks.
+By breaking down the code step by step, I was able to identify problems more easily and complete the project much more efficiently.